prajitdas/SPrivacy/docs/README.txt

-November 21, 2012
+July 21, 2014

-IEEEtran.cls version 1.8 revises format specifications so that the final layout more closely matches the layout of the Microsoft Word templates.
+IEEEtran.cls version 1.8-(modification Prajit) revises format specifications so that the final layout more closely matches the layout of the Microsoft Word templates.

 Additionally, the IEEEtran_HOWTO.pdf now includes the notice to not use